taishi-i/awesome-ChatGPT-repositories/README.md

  * [agency-swarm](https://github.com/vrsen/agency-swarm) - The only reliable agent framework built on top of the latest OpenAI Assistants API.
  * [ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is an open-source RAG (Retrieval-Augmented Generation) engine based on deep document understanding.
  * [LlamaIndexTS](https://github.com/run-llama/llamaindexts) - Data framework for your LLM applications.
 Focus on server side solution
+ * [repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.

 ## Browser-extensions